top of page

 Damaraland is one of the most extraordinary collections of landscapes in Namibia and as well as one of the most underrated areas of wildlife watching of southern Africa, home to endangered black rhinos, lions and elephants adapted to the desert, as well as the whole range of Namibian particuliarities such as zebras, giraffes and spotted hyenas.

-Benarrivati Africa Luxury Travel - Namibia - Spitzkoppe
+Benarrivati Africa Luxury Travel Experts - Namibia - OMARUNGA HIMBA VILLAGE

 Kaokoland